Akilan1999/Natural-deploy/README.md

 # Natural Deploy

-Work in progress: Will continue from August 2022.
+## Work in progress: Will continue from late July 2023.
+This is due heavy workload on my end and other priorities.

 Its Go way of doing Ansibles: